juniorsundarCasual/TGT/vault/volume-3.chapter-168.md

 Guy's eyes darted to the creature's extended talons, which were nearly the size of bison horns.
 The claws of its feline hind legs weren't anything to scoff at either - every time it flexed and retracted them, they left a visible dent on the hard ground.
 The beast's eagle eyes exuded an aura of inescapable danger.
 Yet, this ferocious beast had turned into a yearning kitten in front of Dora, who barely reached its shoulders.

-"Do we really have to travel using a Griffin?"
+"Do we really have to travel using a gryphon?"
 Guy inquired meekly with an audible gulp.

 "Unless you can fly," Al shrugged.
 "Now stop wasting time!"